Juventus Corazón

 Juventus Corazón is a Peruvian football club, playing in the city of Majes, Arequipa, Peru.

 History

-Juventus Corazón is of the clubs with greater tradition in the city of Majes, Arequipa.
+Juventus Corazón is one of the clubs with the greatest tradition in the city of Majes, Arequipa.

-In the 2004 Copa Perú, the club classified to National Stage but was eliminated by Unión Grauina of Apurímac.
+In the 2004 Copa Perú, the club qualified to the National Stage but was eliminated by Unión Grauina of Apurímac.

 The club was runner-up in the 2009 Liga Superior de Arequipa.